SeanMcP/seanmcp.com/src/content/edit-previous-commit-message.md

 ---
 title: Edit a previous commit message
-description: The steps to edit recent or ancient commit messages
+description: The steps to edit recent or ancient commit messages.
 date: 2019-08-23T12:00-0400
 tags:
   - Articles